mukil/dm4-notifications/README.md

 * Renamed to dm4-notifications as that better expresses what this plugin is
 * Removed dependency to dm4.tags module
 * Renamed all type URIs
-* Allows to create notifications around any type of involved item
+* Allows to create subscriptions around any type of topic
-* Associates subscriptions to username topics instead of user account topics
+* Associates subscriptions to (public) username instead of (private) user account topics
+* Stores all notifications in the "Private Workspace of the subscribed user
+* Per default: Support (In-App) subscriptions on "Workspace" (New Topicmaps) and "Topicmap" (Topics added) by default
 * Compatible with DeepaMehta 4.8

 Note: This release is not compatible with previous releases and there is no migration provided.